Dallinger/Dallinger/docs/source/dummies_node.rst

             "{}.contents() needs to be defined.".format(type(self)))

-By default, `_info_type()` sends the class `Info`.
+By default, ``_info_type()`` sends the class ``Info``.
 So if you don't change this function then the Source will create standard Infos.
-However, the `_contents()` function, by default, raises an error.
-This is because the generic `Source` has no idea what the contents of its infos should be and so if you are using it without overriding this function you've probably made a mistake.
+However, the ``_contents()`` function, by default, raises an error.
+This is because the generic ``Source`` has no idea what the contents of its Infos should be and so if you are using it without overriding this function you've probably made a mistake.

 The last function of the Source class overrides the `receive()` function to raise an error:
 ::